labgrid-project/labgrid/doc/configuration.rst

   - cmd_on (str): command to turn power to the board on
   - cmd_off (str): command to turn power to the board off
   - cmd_cycle (str): optional command to switch the board off and on
-  - delay (float): configurable delay in seconds between off and on if cycle is not set
+  - delay (float, default=2.0): delay in seconds between off and on, if cmd_cycle is not set

 NetworkPowerDriver
 ~~~~~~~~~~~~~~~~~~